p4535992/simplemobile/README.md

 # Developing (To Do list)

-- [DONE simply add a required on the module.json manifest] Integration with [Touch VTT](https://github.com/Oromis/touch-vtt)
-- [DONE updated to 2021-04-09 version 0.2.3] Integration with [simplemobile](https://github.com/Handyfon/simplemobile)
-- Add a mobile style for some module (CUB, MidiQOL, Better Rolls)
+- Add a mobile style for some module (CUB, MidiQOL, Better Rolls, ecc)
 - Integration with [VTTExternalActorViewer](https://github.com/ardittristan/VTTExternalActorViewer) for load only the character sheet without anything else (suggestion Brent Rogers on trello)
+- Integrated a full internazionalization i18n

 ## if you want to contribute financially check out the